sombsuk/ML-for-Algae-Biomass-Co-Gasification/README.md

 ## License

-This dataset is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license, consistent with the open-access publication.
-You are free to share and adapt the material for any purpose, provided appropriate attribution is given.
+This repository is released under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license, consistent with the open-access publication.
+This means you may:

+- ✅ **Share** — copy and redistribute the material in any medium or format
+- ✅ **Attribute** — give appropriate credit to the authors and cite the publication

+But you may **not**:

+- ❌ **NonCommercial** — use the material for commercial purposes without permission
+- ❌ **NoDerivatives** — distribute modified versions of the material

+For full license terms, see [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Contact